nd-nuclear-theory/ndsu3lib/INSTALL.md

   -DOPENMP=ON
   ~~~~~~~~~~~~~~~~

-  If CMake does not find the WIGXJPF or MPFUN2020-Fort library, it can make a shallow git clone and copy the necessary sources to _dep directory in the build directory.
+  If CMake does not find the WIGXJPF or MPFUN2020-Fort library, it can make a shallow git clone and copy the necessary sources to `_dep` directory in the `build` directory.
 The library is then compiled along with ndsu3lib.
 To enable this, include

   ~~~~~~~~~~~~~~~~
   -DFETCH=ON
   ~~~~~~~~~~~~~~~~

-  The git repositories that CMake clones from are set in fetch_declarations.cmake.
+  The git repositories that CMake clones from are set in `fetch_declarations.cmake`.

 # 3. Compilation and installation